-But before he could figure out how to be smarter than a gas can, the gas spilled all over his swim trunks.
+But before he could figure out how to be smarter than the gas can, it spilled all over his swim trunks.

-We couldn’t see straight because we were laughing so hard, but no one laughed harder than Bill.
+We couldn’t see straight, we were laughing so hard, but no one laughed harder than Bill.

 His child-like heart never left him.

 And it was the biggest, kindest, most generous heart of anyone I’ve ever known.

 But Bill had a rare form of generosity–maybe, the rarest kind of all.

 He didn’t just spoil you with stuff–although his stuff was pretty cool; stuff wasn’t what mattered to him–or to Sherie.